Have you ever wondered how merciful our Creator is?

 He forgives all sins, no matter how numerous they might be.
 No transgression is beyond the scope of forgiveness, including all major sins.
 Hence, one should never despair of Allah’s mercy.

 “Say, ‘O My servants who have transgressed against themselves [by sinning], do not despair of the mercy of Allah.
 Indeed, Allah forgives all sins.
 Indeed, it is He who is the Forgiving, the Merciful.’”
-(Qur’an 39:53)
+(Al-Zumar 39:53)

 Despairing of Allah’s mercy is sheer ungratefulness and a sign of disbelief.
 This is because His infinite mercy is a favor upon us, and denying any of His favors leads to ingratitude and weakening of one’s faith.

 “…Certainly no one despairs of Allah’s Mercy, except the people who disbelieve.”
-(Qur’an 12:87)
+(Yusuf 12:87)

 He multiplies the reward of our good deeds by at least ten times and punishes each evil deed only once.
 Such is the justice He metes out to His servants.

 “Whoever brings a good deed, he shall have ten like it, and whoever brings an evil deed, he shall be recompensed only with the like of it, and they shall not be wronged.”
-(Qur’an 6:160)
+(Al-An’am 6:160)

 We cannot avoid committing minor sins completely, nor does Allah expect us to do that.
 Instead, He wants us to seek His forgiveness and to humble ourselves to Him for every wrong we commit whether it is major or minor.

 The Prophet ﷺ said, “By Him in Whose Hand is my life, if you were not to commit sin, Allah would have swept you out of existence and He would have replaced you by those people who would commit sin and seek forgiveness from Allah, so that He forgives them.”
-(Muslim)
+(Muslim 2,749)

 Admitting our shortcomings to Allah, showing remorse over them, and imploring His forgiveness is a form of worship, and most desirable in His sight.
 He forgives us willingly and repeatedly.